CodePushGo/website/src/content/blog/en/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 Note: If you install new plugins or make changes to native files, you'll need to rebuild the native project since live reloading only applies to web code changes.

-## Using Capacitor Plugins
+## Using React Native Plugins

-Capacitor plugins allow you to access native device features from your Next.js app.
+React Native plugins allow you to access native device features from your Next.js app.
 Let's explore how to use the [Share plugin](https://capacitorjs.com/docs/apis/share/) as an example:

 1. Install the Share plugin: